bitsmuggler/investors-coin-minute/README.md

-# 🚀 Coin Daily Investor Report
+# 🚀 Investor’s Coin Minute

 Ultra-compact, actionable daily crypto investment reports-delivered in a decision-focused format.
 Perfect for newsletters, chatbots, dashboards, or personal use.